 Every company wants to attract employees like that, and the good news is that you can if you promote a culture of happiness at your workplace.
 It’s not about Aloha Fridays and cool swag (though that kind of thing is nice), but rather about making it easier and more rewarding for your employees to do what they were hired to do.

-The best apps for your employees will depend on the nature of your business, but there are some common factors that make certain apps for employees stand out.
+The best intranet software apps for your employees will depend on the nature of your business, but there are some common factors that make certain apps for employees stand out.
 To get the biggest happiness boost with technology, you should always look for employee mobile apps that:

 Reach employees where they are